jerry8tom/ClusterDocs/README.md

 Cluster documents with similar semantic description.

 ## The Data
-300 text files of various formats (ANSI, utf-8, utf-16..) containing englis words and special characters.
+300 text files of various formats (ANSI, utf-8, utf-16..) containing english words and special characters.
+The data is in form of emails with fields including sender, path, subject, date, body etc.

 ## The Cleaning
 - Converted all the files to simple python strings while reading.